Marsh Award for Climate Change Research

-The Marsh Award for Climate Change Research is supported by the Marsh Christian Trust and administered by the British Ecological Society.
+The Marsh Award for Climate Change Research is supported by the Marsh Awards Trust and administered by the British Ecological Society.
 The Award is an honorarium of £1,000 and is open to ecologists from anywhere in the world.

 The Nominations Committee will consider the following criteria when considering nominations: